 The Domestic Violence Detective (DV Detective)primarily responds to domestic violence incidents as an investigating officer where they will ensure that the victim receives any services that they may need at that time.
 The DV Detective will continue to follow-up with the victim as their case progresses through the court system.
 These detectives are specially trained in evaluating the safety of the residence and relationship between the victim and accused.
 These detectives also work closely with Family Court and are often attending court hearings concerning the parties involved.
 These detectives not only work with DV victims but also offenders to ensure they get the help needed to form a more healthy relationship.

-The School Resource Officer (SRO) serve as the liaisons between the police department and school staff providing law enforcement services as well as ensuring a safe school atmosphere by assisting in the administration of school rules and policies.
+The School Resource Officer (SRO) serve as the liaisons between the police department and school staff providing law enforcement services as well as ensuring a safe school atmosphere.
 While enforcing the law is the primary concern of law enforcement, the SRO also serves a larger purpose with many responsibilities, especially to the students.
 Students who form and maintain healthy relationships with these officers are better able to understand the roles and responsibilities of police officers, while at the same time the SRO can serve as instructor, advisor, and role model in hopes of making a positive mark in that young person’s life.
 Some SROs have been trained as Community Education Officers.
 These officers instruct the 5th and 7th grade LEAD program (Law Enforcement Against Drugs).
 Every week the students get a detailed lesson based on topics such as alcohol, marijuana and tobacco education.
 The LEAD officers focus on building the students’ self esteem and improving their decision making skills.
 Recent additions to the LEAD lesson plan are: bullying prevention, internet safety and prescription pill abuse.
 Every Elementary School student from grades kindergarten to 4th grade in Gloucester Township will receive a SIP (Student Improvement Program) lesson.
 The SIP lessons are instructed by our LEAD officers.
 The students receive lessons about our police department, danger stranger, medicine safety, community pride and bicycle safety.

 Click HERE for more JFSB programs.